savonet/book/workflow.md

 ![Linear vs decibels](fig/lin-dB.pdf)\

-In Liquidsoap, the functions `lin_of_dB` and `dB_of_lin` can be used to convert between the two (the first converts decibels in linear units and the second does the converse).
-For instance, we can amplify a source `s` by 2 dB with
+In Liquidsoap, the functions `lin_of_dB` and `dB_of_lin` can be used to convert between the two: the first converts decibels in linear units and the second does the converse.
+For instance, we can amplify a source `s` by 4 dB with

 ```{.liquidsoap include="liq/amplify-db.liq" from=2 to=-1}
 ```

-When using operators, you should always check in the doc the unit for the amplitudes.
+When using operators, you should always check in the documentation the unit for the amplitudes.
 Unfortunately, both exist in nature (for instance, `amplify` takes a linear parameter whereas most effects such as compressors expect decibels).

 #### Getters